Jenan Moussa

-Jenan Moussa (جنان موسى; born 14 April 1984, Beirut) is an investigative reporter of the Dubai-based Al Aan TV network.
+Jenan Moussa (جنان موسى; born 14 April 1984, Beirut) is an investigative reporter for the Dubai-based Al Aan TV network.

 Early life and education

-She graduated from the American University of Science and Technology (AUST) and began to work for Al Aan, first in the office, but soon she was deployed as a field reporter in several countries such as Libya, Mali, Syria or Germany.
+Moussa graduated from the American University of Science and Technology (AUST) in Beirut.
+She joined Al Aan, taking a position as a desk reporter in their office seven days before the Tunisian revolution.
+She then deployed as a field reporter, reporting from conflict zones in the Middle East and North Africa.

-Journalistic career

-She published several reports which made worldwide headlines such as:

-A report about the juridical situation in Timbuktu, Mali, during the rule of the Islamists in 2012–2013.
+Journalism

+Moussa reported on the system of law and justice established by the 2012–2013 Islamist government in Timbuktu.

-An interview of the imprisoned Alexanda Kotey in Syria, who is a member of the so-called "The Beatles", a British group from the Islamic State (IS).
+In 2018, she interviewed Alexanda Kotey from a prison in Syria.
+Kotey was a member of the Beatles cell, a group of British Islamic State fighters known for appearing in English-language propaganda and beheading videos.

-And the research about Omaima Abdi, the widow of Deso Dogg, a German rapper who joined ISIL.
-She obtained her cellphone and traced her to Hamburg, Germany, where Omaima Abdi was detained in and prosecuted following her research.

-In October 2020, Omaima Abdi was issued a verdict condemning her to 3 years and 6 months imprisonment.
+Moussa tracked down Omaima Abdi, the widow of the German rapper and Islamic State fighter Deso Dogg.
+She obtained Abdi's cellphone and traced her to Hamburg, Germany.
+Abdi was detained and prosecuted following Moussa's research.
+In October 2020, Abdi was sentenced to 3 years and 6 months' imprisonment.

 Her reporting about ISIL came again to the news in September 2020, as the Combined Joint Task Force against the Islamic State reported that Moussa has investigated the detention of the current leader of IS (September 2020) Mohammed Said Abd Al Rahman Al-Mawla in 2008 in Iraq by the United States, and has come to the conclusion that he has been betraying members of IS and Al-Qaeda at the time.

-In January 2021, she was presented as the host of the new TV show from the Al Aan network.
+In January 2021, Moussa became the host of a new Al Aan prime time talk show, Al Niqaash, that focuses on current events and social issues.